-^{} The beneficial ownership of each individual is less than 1% of the registrant's common units outstanding.
+The beneficial ownership of each individual is less than 1% of the registrant's units outstanding.

+(1) Dan Duncan LLC acquired beneficial ownership of these units in connection with the formation and initial public offering of Enterprise GP Holdings.
+Dan Duncan LLC is owned by Mr. Duncan.

-- (1) Dan Duncan LLC is owned by Mr. Duncan. - (2) As a result of EPCO's ownership of the general partners of the Employee Partnerships, Mr. Duncan is deemed beneficial owner of the units held by these entities. - (3) In addition to the units owned by EPCO, Mr. Duncan is deemed to be the beneficial owner of the common units owned by the Duncan Family 1998 Trust and the Duncan Family 2000 Trust, the beneficiaries of which are the shareholders of EPCO. - (4) These individuals are our named executive officers for 2006. - (5) The number of Enterprise Products Partners common units shown for Mr. Phllips includes 5,132 common units held by trusts for which he has disclaimed beneficial ownership. - (6) Cumulatively, this group's beneficial ownership amount includes 10,000 options to acquire Enterprise Products Partners common units that were issued under the 1998 Plan.
+(2) As a result of EPCO's ownership of the general partners of the Employee Partnerships, Mr. Duncan is deemed beneficial owner of the units held by these entities.

+(3) In addition to the units owned by EPCO, Mr. Duncan is deemed to be the beneficial owner of the common units owned by the Duncan Family 1998 Trust and the Duncan Family 2000 Trust, the beneficiaries of which are the shareholders of EPCO.

+(4) These individuals are our named executive officers for 2006.

+(5) The number of Enterprise Products Partners common units shown for Mr. Phillips includes 5,132 common units held by trusts for which he has disclaimed beneficial ownership.

+(6) The number of Enterprise Products Partners units shown for Mr. Andras includes 200,000 units held by trusts for which he has disclaimed beneficial ownership.

+(7) Cumulatively, this group's beneficial ownership amount includes 10,000 options to acquire Enterprise Products Partners common units that were issued under the 1998 Plan.
 These options are exercisable within 60 days of the filing date of this report.

-Essentially all of the ownership interests in us and Enterprise GP Holdings that are owned or controlled by EPCO are pledged as security under the credit facility of an EPCO affiliate.
-This credit facility contains customary and other events of default relating to EPCO and certain of its affiliates, including Enterprise GP Holdings, TEPPCO and us.
-In the event of a default under this credit facility, a change in control of Enterprise GP Holdings or us could occur, including a change in control of our respective general partners.
+Essentially all of the ownership interests in us and Enterprise Products Partners that are owned or controlled by EPCO are pledged as security under the credit facility of an EPCO affiliate.
+This credit facility contains customary and other events of default relating to EPCO and certain of its affiliates, including Enterprise Products Partners, TEPPCO and us.
+In the event of a default under this credit facility, a change in control of Enterprise Products Partners or us could occur, including a change in control of our respective general partners.